skypjack/entt/docs/md/resource.md

 ## Resource handle

 Resources aren't returned directly to the caller.
-Instead, they are wrapped in a _resource handle_ identified by the `entt::resource` class template.<br/>
+Instead, they are wrapped in a _resource handle_, an instance of the `entt::resource` class template.<br/>
 For those who know the _flyweight design pattern_ already, that's exactly what it is.
 To all others, this is the time to brush up on some notions instead.

 A shared pointer could have been used as a resource handle.
-In fact, the default handle mostly maps the interface of its standard counterpart and only adds a few things to it.<br/>
+In fact, the default implementation mostly maps the interface of its standard counterpart and only adds a few things on top of it.<br/>
-However, the handle in `EnTT` is designed as a standalone class template named `resource`.
-It boils down to the fact that specializing a class in the standard is often undefined behavior while having the ability to specialize the handle for one, more or all resource types could help over time.
+However, the handle in `EnTT` is designed as a standalone class template.
+This is due to the fact that specializing a class in the standard library is often undefined behavior while having the ability to specialize the handle for one, more or all resource types could help over time.

 ## Loaders

-A loader is a class that is responsible for _loading_ the resources.<br/>
+A loader is responsible for _loading_ resources (quite obviously).<br/>
-By default, it's just a callable object which forwards its arguments to the resource itself.
+By default, it's just a callable object that forwards its arguments to the resource itself.
 That is, a _passthrough type_.
 All the work is demanded to the constructor(s) of the resource itself.<br/>
 Loaders also are fully customizable as expected.